Cocktails

 lemon juice

-Shake well with ice and serve in a coupe glass.
+Shake well with ice and strain into a coupe glass.

 lime juice

-Shake well with ice and serve in a coupe glass.
+Shake well with ice and strain into a coupe glass.
+Garnish with lychee if you have any or lime peel.